World1014/Robert_Duenckel/index.md

 My first line of code was in Java and it was `system.out.println("hello world");` A video that I feel best represents me is found [here](https://tinyurl.com/yux39ajn).

+Some programming languages I have experience with are:
+- Java
+- C++
+- C
+- Javascript
+- Python

+I'd probably rate them from my favorite to least favorite:
+1. C++
+2. Python
+3. Javascript
+4. Java
+5. C

+Some tasks I would like to complete are:
+- [x] Enroll in CSE110
+- [ ] learn more about software engineering
+- [ ] get practical experience
+- [ ] profit?